dyninst/spi/doc/developer/README.md

 }
 ```

-The above code shows the minimum operations needed to configure
-self-propelled instrumentation.
-The major things to do in the
-configuration code are to create an Agent object that manages
-configurations, registers payload functions, and initiates
+The above code shows the minimum operations needed to configure self-propelled instrumentation.
+The major things to do in the configuration code are to create an Agent object that manages configurations, registers payload functions, and initiates instrumentation.
-instrumentation.

-Users may also wish to call ```UseDefaultLibrariesNotToInstrument()``` or ```SetLibrariesNotToInstrument(libs_not_to_inst)``` to speed up parsing at the start of instrumentation.

 Using Injector
 --------------

-The injector can be used to inject the agent shared library into a
-process.
-It can also be injected to monitor all the processes running on
-a specific port.
-The injector executable can be found inside
-*$SP\_DIR/\$PLATFORM*.
-To instrument a particular process with process
-id $pid$, use the following command
+The injector can be used to inject the agent shared library into a process.
+It can also be injected to monitor all the processes running on a specific port.
+The injector executable can be found inside *$SP\_DIR/\$PLATFORM*.
+To instrument a particular process with process id $pid$, use the following command

 ./injector pid *pid* LIB\_NAME

-Similarly, to instrument all the processes running on a specific port,
-use the following command
+Similarly, to instrument all the processes running on a specific port, use the following command

 ./injector port *port* LIB\_NAME

 Extending SPI
 -------------

-This subsection discusses some code examples to extend self-propelled
+This subsection discusses some code examples to extend self-propelled instrumentation.
-instrumentation.

 ### Parser